 In the event of a conflict between the text and Annex A, the text will govern.

-The task group will define the System Design Document (SDD) that will be document number 19-10/xxxx.
+The task group will define the System Design Document (SDD) that will be document number 19-10/0055.

-The Task Group will define Timeline Document that will be document number 19-10/xxxx.
+The Task Group will define Timeline Document that will be document number 19-10/0056.

-The task group will vote to accept the System Design Document and Timeline Document as documented in specific revisions of documents 19-10/xxxx and 19-10/xxxx.
+The task group will vote to accept the System Design Document and Timeline Document as documented in specific revisions of documents 19-10/0055 and 19-10/0056.

 The task group will issue a Call for Proposals that shall include a cut-off date for submission of proposals.
 The Call for Proposals will be on all clauses of the approved System Design Document.